 In some states, a business can purchase RECs through its local utility instead of buying them in the competitive market.

 Why buy RECs?

-- If you are not sure you want to make the long-term commitment for solar or other renewable generation just yet
+- If you are not sure you want to make the long-term commitment for solar energy or other renewable energy generation just yet

 - Building/owning on-site generation is not a viable option for your organization but you still want to reduce the emissions associated with the electricity portion of your company’s energy use